Google’s Security Conference/Journal ranking 2017

-As a follow up to last year’s post on the topic, here is the version with the newly released 2016 metrics data.
+As a follow up to the previous post on the topic, here is the version with the newly released 2017 metrics data.
 It provides a ranking of journals and conferences in different fields, and uses the h5 metric, “the number n of papers that were released in the last 5 years, and had at least n citations”.

 Based on the h5 metric, the following ranking for security conferences and journals is generated here:

 - ACM Symposium on Computer and Communications Security (62, +1 position)

 - IEEE Transactions on Information Forensics and Security (61, +2 positions)

 - IEEE Symposium on Security and Privacy (59, -2 positions)

 - Network and Distributed System Security Symposium (NDSS) (51)

 - Annual International Conference on Theory and Applications of Cryptographic Techniques (EUROCRYPT) (50)

 - ArXiv (see discussion)